 - A confession of the defendant

-- Observations of other witnesses.
+- Observations of other witnesses

-This sometimes occurred during divorce proceedings, custody disputes or break up of relationships.
-If the victim does wish to proceed with the case, you will need to prepare a defense.
+This occurs during divorce proceedings, custody disputes, and relationship breakups.
+If the alleged victim wishes to proceed with the case, you will need to prepare a defense.

-- Fabrication by the victim
+Fabrication by the alleged victim

 A domestic assault and battery is a serious criminal charge.
-If you are charged with a domestic assault and battery do not talk to anyone, call DelSignore Law and schedule a phone appointment to discuss your case with either Attorney DelSignore or Attorney Julie Gaudreau.
+If you are charged with a domestic assault and battery before you talk to anyone about it, call DelSignore Law and schedule a phone appointment to discuss your case with either Attorney DelSignore.